K, L, M, N, O

 Lavender - Lavendula angustifolia

-Lavender (Lavandula) is a genus of dwarf shrubs belonging to the Lamiaceae family.
-These plants are often planted in gardens for their purple flowers and wonderful scent.
+Lavender (Lavandula) is a genus of aromatic dwarf shrubs belonging to the Lamiaceae family.
+These plants are especially beloved for their characteristic purple flowers and pleasant fragrance and are widely planted in gardens, borders, and lavender fields.

-An important reason for growing lavender is the lavender oil extracted from the purple flowers.
-This oil is widely used as a fragrance in cosmetic products such as soap and perfume, and also in aromatherapy.
+An important use of lavender is the extraction of lavender oil from the flowering tops.
+This essential oil is widely used as a fragrance in cosmetic products such as soaps, creams, and perfumes, and also plays a role in aromatic applications.

 €5.00